KennanHunter/kennan.tech/src/routes/blog/e/how-i-made-this-site.md

 ---
-title: How i made this site
+title: How I made this site + Who I am
 image:
 technologies:
     - Svelte
     - Javascript
-    - Web Developemnt
+    - Web Development
     - Front-end
 ---

-As cliche as it is, "How i built this blog" posts like this are quite useful
+As cliche as it is, "How i built this blog" posts like this are actually quite useful, both as a reader, and as a writer.
+Its fast, easy and doesn't require a lot of thought to write.